-Parrots communicate in many different ways, and that includes tapping their beaks.
-It’s not something that all parrots do, but some bash their beaks against their owners and hard objects to convey various feelings.
+Parrots communicate in different ways, including tapping their beaks.
+It’s not something that all parrots do, but some bang their beaks against their owners and hard objects to convey various feelings.

 Parrots tap their beaks to communicate with their owners.
 If they need food, water, or a break from their cage, they will tap their beaks against a hard object to get attention.
 Similarly, beak tapping can be a sign of stress and boredom.
 However, some parrots enjoy the sound produced and may be fascinated by the reverberations.

 Beak tapping is sometimes confused with beak rubbing.
 However, the two are also used by parrots conjunctively for similar things, so you’ll often see your parrot tapping and rubbing its beak at the same time.

 Why Do Birds Tap Their Beaks On Things